 Also, do a number of neck and shoulder rolls to reduce tension or pressure in these body parts.

 Lower your arms to the sides in line with the shoulders.
-Breathe deeply in an effort to fully expand the lungs.
+Breathe deeply with your stomach to fully expand the lungs.

 Now, you’ve found the ideal position to begin singing.